pacrowther/PHY11006/_sources/topic5.md

 way that the heat you generated as you dragged that large box over the carpet can ever be collected together and reassembled into the work that was expended in doing the dragging, however slowly you did it.

-Changes t=of state that involve _rapid_ changes to one or more functions of state are obviously not quasistatic, and in general are
+Changes of state that involve _rapid_ changes to one or more functions of state are obviously not quasistatic, and in general are
 __irreversible__: for example: if you were to expand a volume of gas slowly by moving a piston, that would be reversible, but if you expand